marijnh/Eloquent-JavaScript/11_async.md

 matching value.
 In the `async` function, a regular `for` or `while` loop can be used.

-To do the same in a plain function, you will have create your own promise with the `Promise` constructor, and use a recursive inner function to model the loop.
-It can call `then` on the promise that fetches the storage data, and, depending on the result, either resolve its own promise or call the recursive function again to start the next iteration.
+To do the same in a plain function, you will have to build your loop using a recursive function.
+The easiest way to do this is to have that function return a promise by calling `then` on the promise that retrieves the storage value.
+Depending on whether that value matches the name of the current nest, the handler returns that value or a further promise created by calling the loop function again.

-Make sure that when a request to another nest's storage fails, you reject your promise, so that errors don't disappear.
-(Note how this happens automatically in the `async` version, where a rejected promise will cause an exception which then automatically rejects the function's own promise.)
+Don't forget to start the loop by calling the recursive function once from the main function.

+In the `async` function, rejected promises are converted to exceptions by `await`.
+When an `async` function throws an exception, its promise is rejects.
+So that works.

+If you implemented the non-`async` function as outlined above, the way `then` works also automatically causes a failure to end up in the returned promise.
+If a request fails, the handler passed to `then` isn't called, and the promise it returns is rejected with the same reason.

 hint}}